17 Signs Your Husband Is Not Attracted to You & What to Do

 Take inventory.
 Are you affectionate?
 Do you gently touch him or offer a hug when you leave one another for the day?

-If you find that you may be holding back on the affection or showing more signs your husband is not attracted to you, too, try re-introducing it slowly here and there and see how he responds.
+If you find that you may be holding back on affection or that you’re showing more signs that your husband is not attracted to you, too, try reintroducing it slowly here and there and see how he responds.

 5. Sex is dead

-It is normal for any long-term couple to decrease the amount they have sex after the honeymoon phase is over, meaning that it’s also common for the time between sexual encounters to grow a little the longer you are together.
+It is normal for any long-term couple to decrease the amount of sex they have after the honeymoon phase is over, meaning that it’s also common for the time between sexual encounters to grow a little the longer you are together.

-But lack of sex is a major sign you two are no longer connected or one of the signs husband doesn’t want you sexually.
+But lack of sex is a major sign you two are no longer connected, or one of the signs that your husband doesn’t want you sexually.
 If you find yourself thinking, “My husband ignores me sexually,” this is another one of the major signs your husband is not attracted to you.

 Figure out what your sexual need is.
 Is once a month comfortable for you, or is once a week more like it?
 Do you know what his ideal amount of sex is?